 These opportunities allow you to work in a research lab in a different country.
 Lab settings may be in universities, government, non-profit, or private sector labs, depending on the specifics of that program:

-UW SUPER-G International Research Program (Germany)
+UW SUPER-G Summer Research in Germany

 Browse the International Internship Program (IIP) database for more options – try selecting “Agricultural/Life Sciences,” “Healthcare,” or “Other” under “Field” for science-focused options